Support for students with a disability or ongoing medical condition

 Navigating to, from and around campus

-UBC Centre for Accessibility provide a variety of services and accommodations to ensure our campus is as accessible as possible.
+UBC provides a variety of services and accommodations to ensure our campus is accessible as possible.

-The following resources can help you further your understanding of disabiity issues or find community support.
+The following resources can help you further your understanding of disability issues or find community support.

 Conducts research on the use of computer, information, and adaptive technologies by Canadian post-secondary students with disabilities.